PipedreamHQ/pipedream/docs/docs/projects/git/README.md

 Below are a list of known issues that do not currently have solutions, but are in progress:

-- Project branches on Pipedream cannot be deleted at this time.
-Even if they are deleted on the Github.
+- Project branches on Pipedream cannot be deleted.
 - If a workflow uses an action that has been deprecated, merging to production will fail.
-- Legacy (V1) workflows are not supported in Projects and there is no option to automatically convert them to the new format (V2).
+- Legacy (v1) workflows are not supported in projects.
-- Self-hosted Github Server instances are not yet supported in-product.
+- Self-hosted GitHub Server instances are not yet supported.
 [Please contact us for help](https://pipedream.com/support).
-- Workflow Attachments are not supported in Github Synchronized projects at this time.
+- Workflow attachments are not supported

 ## Github Enterprise Cloud